Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Experiment

+We first evaluate the coverage rate (CR) and efficiency (EF) of our extraction attacks by querying federated fine-tuned LLMs using the PII-contextual prefix set $P_c$.
+Table~\ref{tab:max_cr_result} presents the results.
+With $P_c$, our attack achieves a considerable CR of 22.93\% on Qwen1-8B and 28.95\% on Baichuan2-7B.

-Figure~\ref{fig:VxPII_distribution} presents the label distribution of deduplicated victim-exclusive PII instances extracted by the Qwen1-8B and Baichuan2-7B models.
-The horizontal bar plot displays label names on the y-axis and the corresponding instance counts on the x-axis.
+To understand what types of PII are most vulnerable, we analyze the extracted instances.
+Figure~\ref{fig:VxPII_distribution} shows the label distribution of deduplicated victim-exclusive PII extracted by Qwen1-8B (without LAFt).
+The results for Baichuan2-7B are provided in Appendix Figure~\ref{fig:VxPII_distribution_Baichuan2}.

-Among all extracted PII types, "Address", "Birthday", and "Name" appear most frequently.
-In contrast, categories such as "Work Experience" and "Work Place" occur less often but remain notable.
-More complex categories, such as "Medication Record", are not extracted at all.
-This absence is primarily due to the nature of the extraction attack and the evaluation protocol, which only considers model-generated PII that exactly matches the ground truth.
-Since complex PII types often manifest as long free-text segments, it is difficult for models to reproduce them with verbatim accuracy.
+The most frequently extracted PII categories include "Address", "Birthday", and "Name", while others such as "Work Experience" and "Work Place" occur less often but remain notable.
+More complex types like "Medication Record" are not extracted at all.
+This is primarily due to the evaluation protocol, which only credits model outputs that match ground truth exactly.
+Complex PII often appears as long free-text spans, making verbatim reproduction difficult.

+To estimate an upper bound of extraction capability, we evaluate with the generalized prefix set $\mathrm{Set}(\mathrm{SUP}(P_c))$, which includes all potential contextual prefixes.
+As shown in Table~\ref{tab:max_cr_result}, expanding $P_c$ to $\mathrm{Set}(\mathrm{SUP}(P_c))$ increases CR to 56.57\% (Qwen1-8B) and 53.56\% (Baichuan2-7B).
+However, this gain comes at a steep cost in efficiency—dropping EF to only 0.01\%—indicating most queries yield redundant or irrelevant content.

+We further investigate this CR–EF tradeoff in Figure~\ref{fig:cr_ef_tradeoff_by_prefix_budget}, which illustrates how CR and EF vary with prefix budget $B$ for prefix sets $P_c$ and $P_{f \geq 1}$.
+As $B$ increases, CR improves, but EF declines sharply.
+This suggests diminishing returns in efficiency when scaling up the number of queries to discover new PII instances.